dynamic-duo-data-science/dynamicduo/README.md

 - predict the border cross entry value using regression models
 - apply time series analysis on the border crossing seasonal patterns
 - detect anomalies in the dataset for case study and for other components
+- do visualization and storytelling in various parts for data comprehension and reasoning

 # Dataset used: